oterrien/testing-procedure-test-case/userStories/accountService/README.md

 *In order to retrieve some or all of my savings<br>*

 :speech_balloon: If the result of account balance is negative, then the withdrawal is forbidden.
+:speech_balloon: a client should not be able to make deposit on another client's account

+*As an advisor<br>*
+*I want to be able to make a deposit on any client's account<br>* *In order to help clients for their operation<br>*

 ## User Story 5 : operations